isabella232/iostp/README.md

 * Saving observation kit configuration data for each observation kit in defined by the user
 * Restoring the observation kit configurations each time the user logs in to the state it was at last use.

-The portal plugin developer needs to be mindful that his plugin is playing in the same page with all other plugins as well as with other instances of his own plugin.
+**Important** - The portal plugin developer needs to be mindful that his plugin is playing in the same page with all other plugins as well as with other instances of his own plugin.
 Therefore, it is usually wise to make the parent DOM node of the plugins DOM elements to be a <div> with an id which is unique among all instances of his plugin.
 Each plugin instance has a getId() method which returns an index which is globally unique and can be used to create a <div> tag with a